Gestational Hypertension - High Blood Pressure in Pregnancy

 Complications of Gestational Hypertension

-1.)
-Preeclampsia: Gestational hypertension can progress to preeclampsia, which is a serious condition that affects both the mother and the developing baby.
-Preeclampsia is characterized by high blood pressure, protein in the urine, and signs of damage to other organ systems, such as the liver and kidneys.
-It can lead to serious complications such as seizures, stroke, and even death if left untreated.
+Gestational hypertension can progress to preeclampsia, a serious pregnancy complication characterized by high blood pressure, proteinuria (protein in the urine), and signs of damage to organs such as the liver and kidneys.
+If left untreated, preeclampsia can lead to eclampsia (seizures), stroke, organ failure, or even maternal and fetal death.

 Additional Articles: